OldRacingCars.com

 12. Brabham BT23C [6] (Max Mosley): New to Max Mosley and entered for him by London Racing Team and then by Frank Williams Racing Cars in F2 in 1968.
 Sold to Peter Parnell (Bulawayo, Rhodesia) and raced in South African events in 1969.
 Then to Arnold Charlton (Sandton, Johannesburg, South Africa) for 1970 but crashed in practice at Roy Hesketh in March.
 Advertised as "recently rebuilt" and "immaculate" by Charlton in August 1970.
 Reported as sold back to the UK late in the year after repeated FVA problems.
 Just one week after Charlton's adverts stopped, D&A Shells (Stratford, East London) advertised a BT23C.
 Some time in late 1971 or early 1972 John Hardesty bought a BT23C from an east London dealer who told him that it had come back from South Africa.
 Chris Choat prepared the car for Hardesty and also raced it in libre racing.
 In October 1972, Choat was entered for a libre race at Silverstone in a green Brabham BT23C and he was mentioned racing it at Silverstone in March and July 1973.
 It can be assumed he was at other races during that period but too far down to be mentioned in reports.
 According to Hardesty, Choat destroyed the car when he crashed at Woodcote corner and bent it round a post.
 The car was broken up and the suspension went to Bobby Howlings.

 13. Brabham BT23C [4] (Chris Lambert): New to London Racing Team for Chris Lambert to race in F2 in 1968.
 Crashed during the F2 race at Zandvoort on 28 July 1968 and Lambert was killed.
-It is believed that the car was broken up.
+Despite rumours that the car was broken up, Lambert's mechanic at the time, Alastair Dimock, says that the unrepaired car and all spares were sold to Frank Williams at the request of Chris' father.
+Subsequent history unknown.

 14. Tecno 68/F2 [T00 284?]
 (Clay Regazzoni): When the Tecno team took three cars to the Argentine Temporada at the end of 1968, Motoring News noted that Clay Regazzoni's car, 'T00 284', was "his regular car".
 Presumed to have been his car from Pau (April 1968) onwards.
 To Roland Binder (Esslingen, Germany) in mid-1969, to replace the Tecno he had wrecked at Hockenheim in June.
 Binder continued to race this car in F2 in 1970 and 1971.
 Subsequent history unknown.